mhlmao/BinaryTree/README.md

 # BinaryTree
 Basic console application.
-Lets create a binary tree and gets the lowest common ancestor to two nodes in the tree
+It Allows to create a binary tree and to get the lowest common ancestor for two nodes in the tree.
+## Get started
+- Clone or download de repository
+- Open it with visual studio
+- Launch the console project
+- Follow the instructions of the application